Heerozh/spectre/README.md

         # closing asset position that are no longer in our universe.
         # if some asset is delisted then those order will fail, the asset will remain in the
-        # portfolio, the portfolio leverage will become a little higher.
+        # portfolio, the portfolio leverage will become a little higher than it actually is.
         removes = self.blotter.portfolio.positions.keys() - set(data.index)
         self.blotter.order_target_percent(removes, [0] * len(removes))